DFE-Digital/technical-guidance/guides/govuk-paas.md

 As a result, setting up an application does not require full time infrastructure specialists or ops engineers.
 However, the set-up is limited to what is available in the platform: see [application development](https://www.cloud.service.gov.uk/application-development/) and [constraints](https://www.cloud.service.gov.uk/constraints/).

 A limited number of [backing services](https://www.cloud.service.gov.uk/application-development/#backing-services) are provided: PostgreSQL, MySQL, Redis, Elasticsearch, AWS S3, and InfluxDB.
-They run in the platform and cannot be accessed externally but can be easily linked to your application in a PaaS container.
+They run in the platform and cannot be accessed externally but can be easily linked to your application in a GOV.UK PaaS container.

 Application logs and performance metrics are [available in the platform](https://docs.cloud.service.gov.uk/monitoring_apps.html#monitoring-apps) in standard format and can be accessed manually, via the web portal or via external tools.
 The platform itself doesn't provide log storage or custom visualisations.